Postgraduate Certificate in Ocean Bathymetry at the University of New Hampshire, USA (2024-2025)

 - ESCI 896 (04) - Bathymetric Spatial Analysis (core)

-Students may have to take Seamanship (assessed on individual background by instructor)
+Students will also have to take OE 677 - Seamanship and Marine Weather for Ocean Engineers and Scientists (assessed on individual background by instructor).

 Note that each week there is a one hour seminar given by a visitor — these are compulsory for graduate students.
 Note also that we can put together a special course if there is a need and interest.